Brian Stewart (journalist): Career

 "Having Brian Stewart on a story meant no one could ever beat us," says Mark Starowicz, creator and executive producer of The Journal.
 "It would always be brilliant journalism and it would always be head and shoulders over any reportage by any other journalist in the world covering that story."

-During the Ethiopian Famine of in 1984 Stewart covered the near death survival of a three-year-old girl Birhan Woldu, reports that made her the Face of Famine in 1985 and the subject of a famous video played during the Live Aid Concert.
-Stewart later return to search for the girl in Northern Ethiopia and continued to chronicle her life over two decades.
+During the Ethiopian Famine of 1984, Stewart covered the near death survival of a three-year-old girl Birhan Woldu, reports that made her the Face of Famine in 1985 and the subject of a famous video played during the Live Aid Concert.

+Stewart later returned to search for the girl in Northern Ethiopia and continued to chronicle her life over two decades.
 The two were interviewed on the Oprah Winfrey Show in 2006.
-Birhan Woldu, who remains close friends of Stewart's family, went on to graduate from college with degrees in Agriculture and Nursing in Ethiopia.
+Birhan Woldu, who remains close friends with Stewart's family, went on to graduate from college with degrees in Agriculture and Nursing in Ethiopia.
 The story of Stewart's discovery of her is told in the 2012 book "Feed the World: Birhan Woldu and Live Aid" by British journalist Oliver Harvey.

-In the course of his reporting career, Stewart has interviewed such leading world's leading figures, including Margaret Thatcher, Lech Wałęsa, Nelson Mandela and Henry Kissinger.
-In 1994 he was made host of CBC current affairs show The Magazine and later conducted extensive interviews with newsmakers as host of two interview shows, including CBC News: Our World.
-He was a frequent back-up Anchor on The National to Host Peter Mansbridge.
+In the course of his reporting career, Stewart has interviewed such leading world figures as Margaret Thatcher, Lech Wałęsa, Nelson Mandela and Henry Kissinger.

+In 1994, he was made host of CBC current affairs show The Magazine and later conducted extensive interviews with newsmakers as host of two interview shows, including CBC News: Our World.
+He was a frequent back-up anchor on The National to Host Peter Mansbridge.